-Moving home can be a complete nightmare when it comes to updating all the relevant authorities of your new address.
+Moving home can be a complete nightmare when it comes to updating all the relevant authorities about your new address.
 In some cases, you can be fined if you fail to notify the respective agency.

 You will need to update your new local town hall first (Ayuntamiento) to make sure you are added to the padrón.
 Then click on the link below.

 Note that the website is in Spanish.
-If your Spanish isn’t too good you could always use Google Translate to translate the pages to English or get a Spanish speaking friend to help you.
+If your Spanish isn’t too good you could always use Google Translate to translate the pages to English or get a Spanish-speaking friend to help you.

 If you have already applied electronically to update your address, there is also a section on the main page where you can check the progress.